(2023 update: original article published June 1st, 2020)

 I will be honest with you: I hate Top Ten lists.

 I get it.
 People like reading them because it categorizes the gray area we all live in into clear, bite-size morsels.
 It lets you know how much of the article you have read thus far, and how much more is left to read.
-It adds some predictability and comfort in knowing to some extent what is coming next.
-However it also lulls us into a false underlying belief that there are only ten things to think about; that once we check off each thing as we do them then we will be assured success.
+It adds some predictability and comfort in knowing, to some extent, what is coming next.
+However, it also lulls us into the false underlying belief that there are only ten things to think about and that once we check off each thing as we do them, we will be assured success.
 It’s not true of course, and because of this, the Top Ten format is a minus for me.
 But I do get it.

 This article starts off a series of ten articles that, although very centered on audition videos, will also talk about the electronic job submission process in general, including some of the soft skills associated with it.